It hasn’t been established a maximum safe daily dosage of biotin, neither for dietary supplements nor foods.

 Most dietary supplements contain up to 10,000 mcg of biotin per serving.
 Although this dose is about 33,000% of the recommended daily intake, it’s considered pretty safe.

 As a rule of thumb, healthy people won’t benefit from extremely high doses.
-Thus, you better prefer supplements with a low dose per serving.
+Thus, you better prefer supplements with a low dose of biotin per serving.

-You’ll find a wide variety of biotin supplements on Amazon.
+You’ll find a wide variety of biotin supplements at unbeatable prices on iHerb.

-Certainly, you should consult your healthcare provider first.
+Certainly, you should consult your healthcare provider before taking any supplement.

 Do I need dietary supplements with biotin?